 - Lost business and professional opportunities

 Non-economic damages are the emotional and social consequences of the accident, including pain, suffering, disability, and loss of life’s pleasures.
-When Ostroff Injury Law has successfully proven recklessness by the bus company, they have obtained multiple verdicts that include “punitive damages.”
+When Ostroff Godshall Injury and Accident Lawyers has successfully proven recklessness by the bus company, they have obtained multiple verdicts that include “punitive damages.”
 Punitive damages are intended to punish reckless defendants and can be multiples of the compensatory damage award.
 Jon Ostroff obtained four punitive damage verdicts against Greyhound in the past.
 In one such verdict against Greyhound, Jon recovered punitive damages that were about seven times the compensatory damages.

 How Can Partial Fault Affect Compensation?